 Our TOP 5 Examples of Exceptional Customer Service

-Internet is full of examples examples of excellent customer service, but we decided to highlight our most favorite cases.
+The internet is full of examples of excellent customer service, but we decided to highlight our favorite cases.
 Here are five fantastic customer service examples.
-We hope you will enjoy it!

-Ritz-Carllton hotels are the five star hotel chain well known after their exceptional customer service.
+Ritz-Carlton hotels are the five star hotel chain well known for their exceptional customer service.
 But this time they went for extra mile.

-One hotel guest with two children had stayed at the hotel chain’s Amelia Island, Florida location and when they returned home realized they accidentally left the son’s favorite toy- teddy giraffe, Joshie.
+One hotel guest with two children had stayed at the hotel chain’s Amelia Island, Florida location and when they returned home realized they accidentally left the son’s favorite toy; a plush giraffe named Joshie.
 The father, who was on a business trip, later told his troubled son that Joshie had stayed back at the hotel to relax for a few more days.
 That evening he called the hotel and talked to the loss prevention team, and asked if they would take a photo of Joshie relaxing by the pool on a sunbed to support his story.

 The Ritz-Carlton staff gladly accepted the fathers’ story and even took it a step further by putting together a cover of photos that of Joshie’s extended stay at the hotel, and he had been up to, including enjoying a relaxing massage at the spa and hooking up with some work with the loss prevention team.

-Lily Robinson, three-and-a-half-year-old was confused as to why Sainsbury’s tiger bread wasn’t named giraffe bread, as she thought it looked more like a giraffe than a tiger.
+Three-and-a-half-year-old Lily Robinson was confused as to why Sainsbury’s tiger bread wasn’t named giraffe bread, as she thought it looked more like a giraffe than a tiger.

-She wrote to the supermarket chain with her pressing questions and, to everyone’s surprise, customer representative Chris King wrote back telling Lily that was a bright idea it was and explained how the original baker named it tiger bread a very long time ago as he thought the food resembled the stripes of a tiger.
+She wrote to the supermarket chain with her pressing questions and, to everyone’s surprise, customer representative Chris King wrote back telling Lily that was a great idea and explained the original baker named it tiger bread a very long time ago as he thought the food resembled the stripes of a tiger.

 After an entertaining campaign, Sainsbury’s took to officially changing the name in all its stores and even put a small ‘thank you’ note up for the little girl.